-Several electric power cooperatives recently finished reporting on a research pilot that offers retail members low-interest loans for home weatherization utilizing the recently enacted South Carolina on-bill financing statute.
-At the end of 2011, 125 homes had taken advantage of the pilot offering.
-Using a grant from the Doris Duke Charitable Foundation, the Washington, DC-based Environmental and Energy Study Institute, a bipartisan policy group that advises Congress on energy matters, observed and monitored the research pilot.
+Central and eight of its member distribution cooperatives are currently engaged in a research pilot that offers retail members low-interest loans for home weatherization utilizing the recently enacted South Carolina on-bill financing statute.
+Using a grant from the Doris Duke Charitable Foundation, the Washington, DC-based Environmental and Energy Study Institute, a bipartisan policy group that advises Congress on energy matters, will observe and collect data.
+At the end of 2011, 126 homes had taken advantage of the pilot offering.
+During 2012, South Carolina cooperatives will collect electricity use from pilot participants, in order to assess the overall impact on energy and peak demand.